Executive Overview

 If your business depends on consistent web data — pricing, listings, or sentiment — consider managed data pipelines as the next logical step.

-Marketing and Growth Teams
+Marketing and Growth Teams:

-Research and Product Intelligence
+Research and Product Teams:

-Journalists and Policy Researchers
+Journalists and Academic Researchers:

-Small Businesses
+Small Businesses:

 The AI Layer: How Machine Learning is Changing Browser Scraping

-In 2025, instant scrapers are starting to integrate computer vision and large language models to interpret page structures.
+In 2026, instant scrapers are starting to integrate computer vision and large language models to interpret page structures.

 Visual Pattern Recognition